sictweb/bti425-2020/graded-work/assign3.md

 Open a terminal window, and navigate to a suitable file system location.
 We will use the Angular CLI program to create the folder and its generated code for *both* projects:

 ```
-ng new a3-project1 --routing -st
+ng new a3-project1 --routing -st -sg
 ```

 And:

 ```
-ng new a3-project2 --routing -st
+ng new a3-project2 --routing -st -sg
 ```

 After the generation completes, verify that it runs, by separately navigating into each folder, and using the `ng serve --open` command in the newly-created folder.
 Each should build/compile, open a browser window/tab, and show the "welcome" view.